 It’s hard to imagine that there’s a piece of weaponry that has been around for even longer than a bow, and yet, arrows pre-date anything resembling a bow for quite a bit.
 The first stone-tipped projectiles were found in South Africa and are estimated to date to 64,000 years ago.
-However, many years and technological improvements later, arrows are now used mainly with a bow or a crossbow, and to find the best hunting arrow is no easy task.
+However, many years and technological improvements later, arrows are now used mainly with a bow or a crossbow, and to find the best hunting arrow in 2018 is no easy task.

 The arrow as we know it today and as you can find it in stores consists of different parts:

 - The shaft is the main part of the arrow and can be made of different materials.
-It’s the shaft all other parts of the arrow attach to.
+It’s the shaft all other parts of the arrow attached to.
 The stiffness of the arrow depends on the shaft’s spine, and it defines how much does the arrow bend under pressure.

 - Fletchings are the “wings” of the arrow that are found at the back of the shaft.
-Their main purpose is to stabilize the arrow and keep it on course and are made either of feathers or plastic vanes.
+Their main purpose is to stabilize the arrow and keep it on the course and are made either of feathers or plastic vanes.

 - The arrowhead is the forepart of the arrow, it is what penetrates the target or prey.
 It can be either a part of the arrow (a sharpened tip of the shaft), but, usually, a separate arrowhead, made of different materials, is attached to the tip of the shaft.

 - The nock is what keeps the arrow in place on the string when drawing the bow.
 It can be either integrated into the arrow (a small cut) or it can be a separate piece made of different materials (wood, plastic, horn, etc.).